Design thinking

 The goal of this stage is for your team to develop a user-centered vision of the core problem you need to solve.
 The idea is to challenge any assumptions or biases teams have, instead using their customer perspective as a guiding source.
 This is important because it aligns the team on what needs to be considered during the rest of the design thinking process.

 Your priority here is to think outside the box and source as many ideas as possible from all areas of the business.
 Bring in people from different departments so you benefit from a wider range of experiences and perspectives during ideation sessions.
-Don’t worry about coming up with concrete solutions or how to implement each one — you’ll build on that later.
+Don’t worry about coming up with concrete solutions or how to implement each one at this point.
+You’ll build on that later.
 The goal is to explore new and creative ideas rather than come up with an actual plan.

 Key steps in the ideation phase:

-- Prioritize your ideas: Once you have several ideas, prioritize them based on how well they take into account the customer’s needs
+4. Prioritize your ideas: Once you have several ideas, prioritize them based on how well they address user needs and feasibility

 At this stage, your team’s goal is to remove uncertainty around your proposed solutions.
 This is where you start thinking about them in more detail, including how you’ll bring them to life.
 Your prototypes should help the team understand if the design or solution will work as it’s intended to.